-Initiatives for the Construction of a Recycling-Oriented Society
+Construction of a Recycling-oriented Society

 Initiatives for a circular economy

-Promotion of environmentally-friendly design
+Promotion of environment-friendly design

-The SECOM Technology Development Headquarters, which is in charge of development and design for security equipment and products, distributes Green Design Guidelines to 122 suppliers.
-The guidelines facilitate environmentally-friendly design which considers environmental impact.
+The R&D Center (Technology Development Division), which is in charge of development and design for security equipment and products, practices “environment-friendly design” in consideration of environmental impact.
 Specific design issues include energy conservation, efficient utilization of resources, long-term usage, exclusion of hazardous chemicals, and weight-reduction/space-saving measures for packaging materials.

-Example initiatives for environmentally-friendly design
+Examples of initiatives for environment-friendly design

-Example 1: SECOM NVR System
+Example 2: SECOM NVR System (next-generation security camera)